 His ex-wife, Mrs Wyatt, has now made an application to the court seeking permission to claim against Mr Vince’s assets reported to be in excess of £107m.
 Five Supreme Court Judges have ruled that Mrs Wyatt, even 20 years after they divorced, has the legal right to proceed with her application for financial support and/or a share of Mr Vince’s capital assets.
 Lord Wilson is reported to have said her claim was “legally recognisable” and not an “abuse of process”.
 Whether Mrs Wyatt will be successful in her claim is yet unknown but lengthy court proceedings are now likely to take place which will be stressful and costly to both parties.

 The important thing for divorcing couples to note is that this judgement indicates there’s ‘no limitation period in respect of financial remedies following divorce’.
 And this might have an impact for other couples in a similar situation.

 Always, always get a consent order

-This case highlights how important it is for couples who divorce to consider finances and where possible obtain an Order from the court at the time of the divorce itself.
+This case highlights how important it is for couples who divorce to consider finances and where possible obtain a Consent Order from the court at the time of the divorce itself.